 By incorporating some of the less-commonly used features of word processing applications, it’s possible to achieve exactly what you want with your document.
 So you may find yourself in a situation where you need to know how to remove strikethrough in Google Docs.

 If you find that you often have part of a document that you are unsure about, then the Strikethrough formatting option can be very useful to you.

-By drawing a line through a selection of text in your document you can indicate that the selection should be disregarded, but you don’t actually need to delete it in case you think that you might want that information later.
+By drawing a line through a selection of text in your document, you can indicate that the selection should be disregarded, but you don’t actually need to delete it in case you think that you might want that information later.

-How to Strikethrough in Google Docs
+How to Use the Strikethrough Function in a Google Doc

 - Open your document.

 Our guide continues below with more information on adding strikethrough text in Google Docs, as well as pictures of these steps.

 If you would like to use the subscript or superscript formatting, then click here to read our article on that feature in Google Docs.

 How to Draw a Line Through Text in Google Docs (Guide with Pictures)

 The steps in this article were performed in the Web-browser version (Google Chrome) of Google Docs.
 You can use this method to add the strikethrough formatting to any selection of text in your document.